Attorney Brad Koffel is slated to speak at the Columbus Bar Association’s latest CLE on the criminal consequences of opiate over-prescription.

 Seminar attendees can expect to learn about developing case law in the arena of prescription drugs, over-prescription, and addiction.
 This case has ramifications for nearly every area of law.

 Ohio Prescription Drug Statistics

 - According to the Centers for Disease Control and Prevention, Ohio’s prescription drug rate falls in the range of 96-143 for every 100 residents.
 That means that there can be more prescriptions than people in the state of Ohio.

 - Between 2002 and 2013, heroin-related overdose deaths just about quadrupled.

 - Between 2013 and 2014, Ohio’s drug overdose death rate increased by 18%.

 - Ohio is one of the only states in the U.S. to have had their overdose death rate significantly spike during this period.

 - Statistics from Maryhaven revealed that the drug of choice for 38% of patients was opiates.

 Prescription painkillers are one of the most common gateways to heroin, so a large emphasis has been placed on both supply and demand reduction.
-To learn more about what The Koffel Law Firm is doing about the opiate epidemic, visit their Preventative Law practice.
+To learn more about what Koffel Brininger Nesbitt is doing about the opiate epidemic, visit their Preventative Law practice.